ulysses-salinas/contact-keeper/README.md

 # Contact Keeper

 ## Overview

-MERN Stack Application that allows a user to add and edit contacts and contact information.
+MERN Stack Application that collects contacts and contact information

 ### Technologies in Use